Willven/final-project/README.md

 The first section provided within this zip file provides the annotations used in demonstrations, along with the primary source code.
-If visualisations are all that are required, the program can be run from main.py found at the root of this zip file, as follows:
+If visualisations are all that are required, the program can be run from main.py found within code, itslf at the root of this zip file, as follows:
  - python main.py

 If it is required to generate more data, however, there are